Gen-AI-In-Software-Development/List-Of-Units/Unit09-HTML/README.md

 Rating: Poor

 ## Exercises
-1. For Prompt 9.1 Ask Copilot to implement a JavaScript function that calculates and updates the total scores for each player when the button is clicked.
+1. For Prompt 9.1, ask Copilot to implement a JavaScript function that calculates and updates the total scores for each player when the button is clicked.
 2. Use Microsoft Copilot to generate an HTML page that includes:
 	•	An image from an external source (e.g., Unsplash, Pixabay).
 	•	An embedded YouTube video.
 	•	An embedded Google Maps location.
-3. 1.
-Use Microsoft Copilot to generate an HTML page that includes:
+3. Use Microsoft Copilot to generate an HTML page that includes:
 	•	A button that shows/hides additional content when clicked.
 	•	A dropdown menu that filters content on the page.
 	•	A modal window that displays additional information when triggered.